pombase/website/src/docs/documentation/publication-page.md

     [EuropePMC](http://europepmc.org/)
 2. Any community curators who have contributed annotations via Canto are acknowledged.
-3. Summary views are identical to those on [gene pages](/documentation/index#DocsGenePage).
+3. Summary views are identical to those on [gene pages (GO example)](/documentation/gene-page-gene-ontology).
-4. In detailed views annotations are displayed as on [gene pages](/documentation/index#DocsGenePage), except that a column for the annotated gene is included and the Reference column is omitted.
+4. In detailed views annotations are displayed as on [gene pages](/documentation/gene-page-gene-ontology), except that a column for the annotated gene is included and the Reference column is omitted.